GingerKiwi/gingerkiwi-2024/src/content/blog/2024-03-13-what-are-refreshable-braille-devices.md

 category: a11y
 draft: "false"
 ---
 As developers screen readers are the most frequent alternative input/output (i/o) method mentioned when discussing accessibility (a11y).
 However, there's far more to web accessibility than screen readers.
 Can you imagine trying to refer to documentation during a meeting by listening to it?
 You'd miss most of what is being said in the meeting.
 For those of us that are sighted, we can just choose to read text.
 For people who are blind and low vision one option is a refreshable braille device.

 Keep reading to learn more about braille, and refreshable braille displays from a developer's perspective.
 Given that this article is aimed at sighted software developers and UX designers, I've embedded quite a few videos.
 As always there's a list of resources at the end.

-Note: While I grew up around vision loss with my mom's retinas tearing for the first time when I was four, I can't read braille, and don't use refreshable braille devices.
-I did teach myself some braille when I was in elementary and high school because doctors told me I'd likely become low vision or blind like my mom.
-This article is based on my research, studying to become a certified web accessibility professional, as well as my experience in the disability community and as a developer passionate about digital accessibility ("a11y").
-If you're a braille reader I welcome updates and corrections to this article!

 ## Contents

 1. <a href=#what-is-braille>What is braille?</a>
-2. What are refreshable braille displays?
+2. <a href="#braille-displays">What are refreshable braille displays?</a>
-3. How you can code web apps to make them accessible for refreshable braille displays.
+3. <a href="#code">How to code for refreshable braille device accessibility</a>
-	1. Code samples and resources
-4. References and resources
+4. <a href="#references-resources">References and resources</a>

 <h2 id="what-is-braille">1.
 What is Braille?</h2>